jclouds Boosts Productivity and Focuses on Delivering Customer Value with DEV@cloud

 Phillips estimates he has personally saved about 2-3 hours per week, out of the 6-8 hours he works on jclouds development.
 “That’s about 25% - 33% more productivity I am realizing,” says Phillips.
 “I am 33% more productive . and my work is now 33% more interesting!”
 The jclouds developers also found the Maven and Eclipse integration offered within DEV@cloud useful.“ The availability of third party plugins – instantly, from within the CloudBees environment . allows the team to easily extend the platform to get the functionality we need.”

-Phillips summarizes, “Since we implemented the CloudBees platform, we are able to truly leverage continuous integration in our development process.
-Every change we make gets deployed right away, automatically, using RUN@cloud.
+Phillips summarizes, “Since we implemented the CloudBees Platform, we are able to truly leverage continuous integration in our development process.
+Every change we make gets deployed right away, automatically.
 Build time is much more predictable and our builds break a lot less.
 General operational failures are down to nothing and server side build failures happen rarely, if ever.

 The whole environment is easier to navigate now – and all without an admin resource on the back-end.
 Additionally, we need only to make tiny alterations to the automated deployment process to scale up to the likes of Force.com and Elastic Beanstalk.
-Overall, for jclouds, DEV@cloud and RUN@cloud have been game-changers.”
+Overall, for jclouds, DEV@cloud has been a game-changer.”

 - 100% focus on software development.
 With DEV@cloud, the jclouds team is saving about four hours of time per week; time that was previously spent on infrastructure maintenance.
 Chores such as software updates, server reboots, server sizing and patches are automatically performed for them, from within the CloudBees service.
 The development team now focuses 100% of their time writing and enhancing jclouds.